-Born in Boston, Massachusetts, Sid recently completed his PhD in the Department of Music at Duke University.
-He holds degrees from Boston Conservatory, Duke University, and Tufts University.
-Sid has participated in artist residencies at Crosstown Arts, The Hermitage Artist Retreat, and the Virginia Center for the Creative Arts.
+Born and based in Boston, Sid Richardson earned his PhD in the Department of Music at Duke University.
+He also holds degrees from Boston Conservatory and Tufts University.
+Sid has participated in artist residencies at Crosstown Arts, The Hermitage Artist Retreat, the Virginia Center for the Creative Arts and their satellite campus at Moulin à Nef in Auvillar, France.
 In 2017, The American Academy of Arts and Letters awarded him a Charles Ives Scholarship.
 He was the recipient of the 2018 Hermitage Prize from the Aspen Music Festival and School.
-In the summer of 2019, Sid was the Elliott Carter Memorial Composition Fellow at the Tanglewood Music Center.
-Active as a music educator, he has taught at Wellesley College and Massachusetts Institute of Technology, and is currently on the composition faculty at New England Conservatory of Music.
+In the summer of 2019, Richardson was the Elliott Carter Memorial Composition Fellow at the Tanglewood Music Center.
+Active as a music educator, he has taught at the Massachusetts Institute of Technology and is a member of the composition faculty at New England Conservatory of Music and the music faculty at Wellesley College.

 Ph.D., M.A., Duke University.
 M.M., The Boston Conservatory.
 B.A. in music and classics, magna cum laude, Tufts University.
 Former faculty at Wellesley College and MIT.